nipy/nipy/doc/devel/guidelines/make_release.rst

 * For the wheel build / upload, follow the `wheel builder README`_ instructions again.
 Edit the ``.travis.yml`` and ``appveyor.yml`` files (if present) to give the release tag to build.
-Check the build has passed on on the Travis-CI interface at https://travis-ci.org/MacPython/nipy-wheels.
+Check the build has passed on the Travis-CI interface at https://travis-ci.org/MacPython/nipy-wheels.
 Now follow the instructions in the page above to download the built wheels to a local machine and upload to PyPI.

-* Once everything looks good, you are ready to upload the source release to PyPi.
+* Once everything looks good, you are ready to upload the source release to PyPI.
 See `setuptools intro`_.
 Make sure you have a file ``\$HOME/.pypirc``, of form::

     [distutils]